Everest Base Camp Trek - 14 days

 These are some of the following options available:

-You can easily purchase local SIM cards around airport areas and shops, but you'll need to present a copy of your passport and a passport-sized photo.
+- Local SIM Cards: You can easily purchase local SIM cards around airport areas and shops, but you'll need to present a copy of your passport and a passport-sized photo.

-Ncell, NTC, and Airlink SIM provide packages.
+- Popular and Roaming Packages: Ncell, NTC, and Airlink SIM provide packages.
 If you prefer to keep your home SIM, get help from your guide for international roaming packages.
 However, roaming charges can be expensive.

 Extra Expenses for Everest Base Camp Trek

-What to pack for Everest Base Camp Trekking?
+Tipping suggestions for Everest Base Camp trek

 For a 14-day Everest Base Camp (EBC) trek, you’ll need to pack efficiently to stay comfortable and prepared for the range of weather and trail conditions.
 Here’s a list of essential items: